Previous page PDFtoMusic Pro Next page

 Staves and systems

 PDFtoMusic includes specific algorithms that "follow" staff lines from a system to another.
-Indeed, in some scores, some staves can be omitted in systems.
-This amendment mode enables you to change the way staff lines are connected together.
+The "Staves and Systems" mode lets you change the way staff lines are connected together.

 A description is provided here.